canonical/operator/docs/index.rst

 =========================

 The `ops` library is a Python framework for writing and testing Juju charms.

 It is the recommended way to write charms for both Kubernetes and machines.

-The `ops` library provides powerful constructs for charm developers: FIXME fixme fixme the ops library provides structure that makes blah blah easier to reason.
-Easier to write charms, read other charms, and reuse aspects like individual integration handling via charm libs.
+The framework encapsulates the best charming practice and helps you write consistent readable charms, reuse code via charm libs, and separate typical charm concerns, such as application state management from integration management and lifecycle management from testability.

-- ``ops`` offers the API to respond to Juju events and manage application units, relations, storage, secrets and resources.
+- ``ops`` is the API to respond to Juju events and manage the application [units, relations, storage, secrets and resources].

-- **Interact with Juju**: `ops` offers the API to respond to Juju events and manage application units, relations, storage, secrets and resources.
-- **Manage workloads**: For Kubernetes charms, `ops.pebble` provides an interface to control services inside the workload containers.
+- ``ops.pebble`` is the interface to control services and respond to their events in the workload container for Kubernetes charms.
-- **Write unit tests**: `ops.testing` is the unit testing framework for your charm.
+- ``ops.testing`` is the unit testing framework for your charm.

 .. toctree::
    :maxdepth: 2